SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 	* Everything needs to be run from project directory.

-	* We download the dataset (OTU abundances and colonoscopy diagnosis of 490 patients) from *Sze MA, Schloss PD.
+	* We need to download 2 datasets (OTU abundances and colonoscopy diagnosis of 490 patients) from *Sze MA, Schloss PD.
 2018.
 Leveraging existing 16S rRNA gene surveys to identify reproducible biomarkers in individuals with colorectal tumors. mBio 9:e00630–18. doi:10.1128/mBio.00630-18* by running:

 		```bash code/learning/load_datasets.batch```